Labyrinth (1986 film): Origins and script

 Brian Froud says that Labyrinth was first discussed between himself and director Jim Henson.
 Both agreed to work on another project together, and Froud suggested that the film should feature goblins.
 On the same journey, Froud "pictured a baby surrounded by goblins" and this strong visual image, along with Froud's insight that goblins traditionally steal babies, provided the basis for the film's plot.

-Henson discussed the film's origins to say that he and Froud "wanted to do a lighter weight picture, with more of a sense of comedy since Dark Crystal got kind of heavy, heavier than we had intended.
+Henson discussed the film's origins to say that he and Froud "wanted to do a lighter weight picture, with more of a sense of comedy since The Dark Crystal got kind of heavy, heavier than we had intended.
 Now, I wanted to do a film with the characters having more personality and interacting more."

 Labyrinth was being seriously discussed as early as March 1983, when Henson held a meeting with Froud and children's author Dennis Lee.
 Lee was tasked with writing a novella on which a script could be based, submitting it at the end of 1983.
-Henson approached Terry Jones to write the film's script, as "his daughter Lisa had just read Erik the Viking and suggested that he try me as screenwriter."
-Jones was given Dennis Lee's novella to use as a basis for his script but later told Empire that Lee had produced an unfinished "poetic novella" that he "didn't really get on with."
-In light of this, Jones "discarded it and sat down with Brian [Froud]'s drawings and sifted through them and found the ones that I really liked, and started creating the story from them."
+Henson approached Terry Jones to write the film's script, as "his daughter Lisa had just read Erik the Viking and suggested that he try me as screenwriter".
+Jones was given Dennis Lee's novella to use as a basis for his script but later told Empire that Lee had produced an unfinished "poetic novella" that he "didn't really get on with".
+In light of this, Jones "discarded it and sat down with Brian [Froud]'s drawings and sifted through them and found the ones that I really liked, and started creating the story from them".

 Jones is credited with writing the screenplay, while the shooting script was actually a collaborative effort that featured contributions from Henson, George Lucas, Laura Phillips, and Elaine May.
 Jones has said that the finished film differs greatly from his original vision.
 Jones states that, "I didn't feel that it was very much mine.
 I always felt it fell between two stories, Jim wanted it to be one thing and I wanted it to be about something else."
-Jones has said that his version of the script was "about the world, and about people who are more interested in manipulating the world than actually baring themselves at all."
-In Jones' original script, Jareth merely seems "all powerful to begin with" and is actually using the Labyrinth to "keep people from getting to his heart."
+Jones has said that his version of the script was "about the world, and about people who are more interested in manipulating the world than actually baring themselves at all".
+In Jones' original script, Jareth merely seems "all powerful to begin with" and is actually using the Labyrinth to "keep people from getting to his heart".